lumeland/theme-ebook/src/index.md

 "Today, we arrive at another turning point.
 Science is critically important to the Bay Area, and government has often accelerated its progress at critical moments.
-Today, the ABCD is investing---"
+Today, the ABCD is investing"

 I didn't hear the number she said next, because I temporarily blacked out.
 It earned a wave of gasps and even a few choked sobs from the scrum of reporters.
 It was a very large amount of money.

-"---dollars into the rapid development of the world's first quantum alignment station," Stella Pajunas continued.
+"dollars into the rapid development of the world's first quantum alignment station," Stella Pajunas continued.
 "Just as that Spanish ship encountered a new world on the other side of the Golden Gate, quantum alignment is going to reveal new worlds hiding in plain sight."